All Health Resources

 - Ice baths – Scientifically increase happiness for a period of time after

 - Bad Knees – Run backwards before every workout ~3 months.
+RDL squats.
+Knees over toes.

-- 7 min HIIT Workouts for mental sanity\
+- 7 min HIIT Workouts for mental sanity

 - If want to get healthier add things – Don’t subtract sodas, just add 8 bottles of water.